-As the school achieve the bronze award in the last academic year, the SENDCo is currently enrolled on the Attachment Aware Schools Silver Award programme in order to further support children with SEMH needs.
+As the school achieve the bronze award and silver awards in the last two academic years, the SENDCo is currently enrolled on the Attachment Aware Schools Gold Award programme in order to further support children with SEMH needs.
 The school will be supported by their nominated Educational Psychologist whilst working towards this award.